carolinefrance/fsd-mern-cjfrance/README.md

 # fsd-mern-cjfrance
 React app adds and deletes names with Faker, uses express and mongo.
 Note: Before attempting to deploy this to Heroku, this build was working locally and as a Dockerized application.
 Go back to "Commits" before Heroku to see a working version.
-Currently, I'm in the process of modifying the scripts in the package.json file.
-The app currently builds to Heroku, but Heroku is still not accessing the start script.
+The current version was successfully deployed to Heroku.
+I made changes to package.json scripts and server.js to be compatible with Heroku.
+Also, on the Heroku website under Settings/Config Vars, I added the contents of .env.
+Key = MONGODB_URL Value = link and the connection string to the database from mongodb.com, Databases, Connect, Driver, 3.

 # Getting Started with Create React App